“The chocolate cake brought to the office is VERY nice.

 - Meanwhile make the icing: bring the cream to a gentle simmer.
 Break up the rest of the chocolate and break it into a medium-sized mixing bowl.
 Take the cream off the heat, and pour over the broken chocolate.
 Stir in the rest of the butter.

-- Let the icing cool a little and then, while still easy to work with, cover the cake.
+- Let the icing cool a little and then, while still easy to work with, cover the top of the cake.